Arborists on the Gold Coast, QLD

 $300-$700

 The Gold Coast runs a touch dearer than inland Queensland, mostly because access is the challenge here.
 Beachfront and high-rise blocks in Surfers Paradise and Broadbeach, and tight canal lots at Mermaid Waters or Hope Island, often need a crane or elevated work platform, while routine pruning and crown work sits around $300 to $1,600 a tree.
-Green-waste removal and stump grinding are usually quoted on top.
-Where a tree is on the Vegetation Management Overlay or the significant tree register, budget for the City of Gold Coast permit (a $160 lodgement) and, sometimes, an arborist report to go with it.
+Hauling the green waste and grinding the stump out are extra line items again.
+Where a tree is mapped on the vegetation management overlay, budget for a City of Gold Coast operational works application, which is a $210 lodgement for one to three trees, and sometimes an arborist report to go with it.

 Services